Jaimeer/crypto-tools/readme.md

 # Installation

-Copy .env.sample into .env and fill in the required fields.
+Copy `.env.sample` into `.env` file and fill in the required fields.

-The bingX API should only have real permissions, to can app your IP or leave it empty
+The bingX API should only have read permissions.

 ```bash
 npm install